Embedded Finance: What it is and how it works

 What is embedded finance?

-It leverages APIs (Application Programming Interfaces) to incorporate financial functionality into everyday products and services, often in nearly invisible ways to the consumer.
+It leverages APIs (Application Programming Interfaces) and strategic partnerships to incorporate financial functionality, demonstrating how embedded finance uses APIs and partnerships to deliver seamless integration into everyday products and services, often in nearly invisible ways to the consumer.

-This integration improves the user experience, opens up new revenue streams for businesses, and provides valuable data insights.
+This integration improves the user experience and demonstrates how embedded finance improves customer experience, opens up new revenue streams for businesses, and provides valuable data insights.
 It offers convenience for consumers, providing financial services exactly when and where they're needed.

 How embedded finance works